swiyu-admin-ch/swiyu-issuer/README.md

 #### Webhook Callbacks
+For issuers it can be useful to have up-to-date information about offered credentials.
 It is possible to configure a Webhook Callback endpoint, optionally secured by API Key.
+Please note that delivery of callback events will be retried until successful, to guarantee an at-least-once delivery.
+Failed deliveries will create error logs and be retried in the next interval.

 | Variable                      | Description                                                                                                                                                                           |
 |-------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|